vietanhvu/Weather-Forecast/README.md

 - Since this is just a simple app, there is no need for base classes.
 But for the real project, adding base classes is a must.
 - All strings are hard-coded, should not do this in real project
 - Divide view model's functions into smaller one for easier and better unit test writing, as well as extending
+- This project is using a simple version of cache, in which store the response json string in shared-preferences.
+This should be put in local database for larger, more complex data.
+- Current cache refresh mechanism is very simple too: We clear all the cache when app opened and refresh a specific city when user performs a pull to refresh.
 - Use Debounce for searching while typing instead of clicking on Search button